-The path size used for this layer during the publishing process exceeds the operating system limit.
+The path size used when publishing or saving a service definition file (.sd) exceeds the operating system limit.
 This path includes the path to the staging folder, the name of the server connection, and the path to the data's source data.
 This can also include paths within functional rasters.

 The <value> parameter refers to the staging path, the input directory path on the server, or both, or the path to the data's source data.